maha300/LRRH/README.md

 - Trail two : In the later half of the forest map, an opening in the bushes trails off of the main path.
 This can be used as an alternate path to Gma's house to avoid the wolf?

-Grandma's House
+### Grandma's House

-Grandma's Room
+ - Grandma's Room : is used in certain endings

 Constant Variables -
 - inventory :
 - time :
 - hunger? : could be poinsoned if you dont know about the berries
+- wolf attraction :

-Endings :
+## Endings :
+- Death (door open) : Killed in living room area
+- Death (door closed) : Wolf must be craftier, killed in bedroom
+- Woodman (death) : Woodsman escorts Red but Wolf get in somehow?
+- Woodsman : Woodsman escorts Red and kills the wolf, but he's evil?
-- Poison ending :
+- Poison ending : Red consumes poison and dies

-Assets :
+- Good ending - Red is able to save Gma on her own, everyone lives